Lenses for the Olympus E-System Cameras

 • Filter specifies the front filter thread (mm).

-• Year refers to when the lens became (or is expected to become) available on the market.
+• Year refers to when the lens became available on the market.

 • Price — as quoted by a selected merchant (usually B&H) at the time I last checked.
 Prices, obviously, vary with time and between merchants, so consider this column only as a rough guide.